dlwfuture/FlashCards/README.md

 * Cover testing in components

 #Should work on Android and IOS
-This application should work on Android and IOS, but it was only tested on Android.
+This application should work on Android, since it can't be tested at IOS.